deanpeters/product-manager-prompts/README.md

 # Product Manager Prompts for Generative AI

-**product-manager-prompts**: A treasure trove of Generative AI prompts tailored for the unique needs of product managers and product owners, compatible with ChatGPT, Claude, & Gemini.
+**product-manager-prompts**: A treasure trove of Generative AI [prompts tailored](https://github.com/deanpeters/product-manager-prompts/tree/main/prompts) for the unique needs of product managers and product owners, compatible with ChatGPT, Claude, & Gemini.

 ## TL;DR

-1. **View the prompt as code**!
+1. **View the [prompts](https://github.com/deanpeters/product-manager-prompts/tree/main/prompts) as code**!
 In preview mode, you don't see all the comment blocks that instruct and guide the AI assistant with tasks & goals.
 2. **Cut and paste the entire prompt** from the code view into your favorite AI assistant (ChatGPT, Claude, Gemini, etc.); yes, comments and all.
 3. **Reach out and let me know** how your prompting goes.
 I've tested all these on ChatGPT Plus & 3.5, Claude Opus & Sonnet, and Gemini 1.0.

 ## Repo Description

 Welcome to a dynamic repository designed to empower product managers by harnessing the power of Generative AI.
-Here, you'll find prompts that aid in:
+Here, you'll find [prompts](https://github.com/deanpeters/product-manager-prompts/tree/main/prompts) that aid in:

 - **Completing tasks:** Writing user stories, crafting product roadmaps, conducting competitive analysis.
 - **Exploring ideas:** Brainstorming features, validating hypotheses, generating solutions.